anweshaiitp/CaptureTheFlag-dep/NOTES.markdown

 - [ ] Document on how to allow concurrent logins
 - [ ] concurrent login while javascript
 - [ ] Color Change Answered questions and do not let it to be opened
+        - opened /closed and color change
+        - JS color change on question answering
+        - Submitted questions not to be opened again
 - [ ] License
 - [ ] Change password form
 - [ ] Return button on terminal because mobile forms dont have return key